smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 An opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
-The parameter SHOULD be used for preventing cross-site request forgery or session fixation attacks.
+The parameter MUST be used for preventing cross-site request forgery or session fixation attacks.

       </td>